 Arizona mortgage help and foreclosure assistance.

-Find help with paying your mortgage and also locate foreclosure assistance programs.
-Homeowners that are struggling can apply for counseling, government mortgage help, and other support.
+Find help with paying your mortgage and also locate foreclosure assistance programs in Arizona.
+Homeowners that are struggling can apply for free counseling, government mortgage help, loan modifications and other support.
 Assistance is available in all areas of Arizona including Phoenix and Tucson.
 Some of the various resources are noted below.

 In addition to mortgage assistance, there are additional assistance programs and grants that are offered by the Arizona government.
 The funds are available for residents and the money can help you with paying many other types of bills and housing costs.
 The state can also direct you towards other government aid.